yarisvt/tyk-docs/tyk-docs/content/tyk-cloud/environments-&-deployments/managing-environments.md

 {{< warning success >}}
 **Warning**

-Deleting an environment will also delete all the Control Planes and Edge Gateways associated with it
+Deleting an environment will also delete all the Control Planes and Cloud Data Planes associated with it
 {{< /warning >}}